tedneward/Azgaarnoth/Races/Dragonmarked.md

 1d6 | Quirk
 --- | -----
 1 | Your dragonmark is unusually small or remarkably large.
-2 | Your dragonmakr slowly moves around your body.
+2 | Your dragonmark slowly moves around your body.
 3 | Your dragonmark glows dramatically when you use it.
 4 | Your dragonmark tingles when you’re near someone with the same mark.
 5 | Your dragonmark tickles when you use it.